-The University of California, Davis, Cal Aggie Alumni Association (CAAA) has elected Bill Cochran ’73, cred. ’74 as president of its board of directors and Charles Melton ‘08 as executive vice president and president-elect for 2018-2019.
+The UC Davis, Cal Aggie Alumni Association (CAAA) has elected Bill Cochran ’73, cred. ’74 as president of its board of directors and Charles Melton ‘08 as executive vice president and president-elect for 2018-2019.
 Both will assume the office effective July 1.

 “CAAA is excited to see the direction Bill and Charles will take the organization this year,” said Rich Engel, UC Davis’ assistant vice chancellor for alumni relations and executive director of CAAA.
 “They both have bold, innovative ideas that will allow CAAA to better serve our alumni and members.”

 Investing in Aggies – past, present and future

 Cochran, formerly CAAA’s executive vice president and president-elect, has been a longtime active supporter of CAAA, having been a Life Member of the nonprofit organization since 1985.
 He has worked a combined 14 years on the board of directors since 2000.

 He earned a bachelor’s degree in physical education from UC Davis, then went on to earn his teaching credential from the UC Davis School of Education.
 He would later attain his master’s degree in physical education from California State University-Sacramento.
 Cochran began his career teaching and coaching, before returning to graduate school to earn an Ed.D. in curriculum and instruction from Brigham Young University.
 He then completed a post-doctoral master’s degree in Educational Administration from National University.
 He worked as a community college administrator for 20 years, before retiring from Shasta Community College in 2011.

 Cochran said a priority for his upcoming term will be to focus on services to help alumni with their careers, such as continuing to build the Aggie network of alumni in industry.